On the limiting amplitude principle for the wave equation with variable coefficients: Conclusions and outlook

 \section{Conclusions and outlook}

-{Motivated primarily by the development of time-domain methods for the numerical solution of the Helmholtz problems with variable coefficients, we have established the rigorous proof of the LAP under physically reasonable assumptions on the coefficients of the wave equation and the source term.
+{Motivated by the development of time-domain methods for the numerical solution of Helmholtz problems with variable coefficients, we have established {a} rigorous proof of the LAP under physically reasonable assumptions on the coefficients of the wave equation and the source term.
 Under an appropriate modification, the LAP has been extended to 1D.
 Moreover, since the speed of stabilisation towards the harmonic regime is a deciding factor for using time-domain approaches in practice, we have also provided rigorous estimates for this convergence in time.

 Our main focus was on the 1D and 2D cases for which the LAP was generally understudied previously.
-In these cases, exponential (for 1D) and algebraic (for 2D) convergence rates are generally sharp (up to a possible logarithmic factor for 2D).
+In these cases, exponential (for 1D) and algebraic (for 2D) convergence rates are generally sharp.
 In the 3D case, previous works on wave equations of similar form and some of our numerical experiments (for radial data, see Appendix~\ref{sec:app2}) seem to suggest that our algebraic convergence result could be improved to the exponential one.

 An interesting extension of our results would be to remove the non-trapping assumption on the coefficients.
 Even though the LAP is still expected to be valid, in this case, the time convergence rate would be much slower.
 Namely, \cite[Thm.
 3]{Shapiro} suggests that the convergence rate $1/\left(1+t\right)$ would be replaced by $1/\left[\log\left(2+t\right)\right]^\gamma$ for some $\gamma>0$. }